-A doctoral student is automatically placed on academic probation for the subsequent semester and will be notified by the Dean's Office and the Registrar of his or her probationary status:
+A doctoral student is automatically placed on academic probation for the subsequent semester and will be notified by the Dean's Office and the Registrar of thier probationary status:

-- When the student's GPA falls below the program minimum grade requirement. - When a student receives a grade of "F" for any course. - When a student receives a second "C" during his or her coursework. - When a student falls below the required cumulative grade point average or satisfactory progress percentage.
+- When the student's GPA falls below the program minimum grade requirement. - When a student receives a grade of "F" for any course. - When a student receives a second "C" during thier coursework. - When a student falls below the required cumulative grade point average or satisfactory progress percentage.